Ministry-for-Primary-Industries/FarmEmissionsModel/FEM_equations.md

 -   Non-urea nitrogen-containing synthetic fertiliser (referred to in shorthand as otherSynthFert)

-Organic fertiliser is out of scope, except for dairy effluent spread onto pasture as described in the previous section.
+Only direct emission from organic fertiliser is considered.
+This does not include dairy effluent spread onto pasture, which is described in the previous section.
+There are 2 sources of organic fertiliser:

+-   Manure (from swine and poultry)

+-   Non-manure

+Urea, lime and dolomite have direct pathways of CO2 emissions, the only emissions of CO2 across FEM

 ## Synthetic Fertiliser Nitrous Oxide Emissions